-Because, under the Reorganization Agreement, the shares of GTC voting common stock, par value \$.01 per share ("GTC Common Stock") will be valued at no less than \$1.50 per share, the shareholders of GFP, Tube Turns and Bell (other than GTC as successor by merger to GFP) will bear the risk of market fluctuations below \$1.50 per share inasmuch as they will receive no more than 49,619,962, 1,184,107 and 2,946,357 shares, respectively, in the aggregate, regardless of the actual trading price of shares of GTC Common Stock.
-The total aggregate consideration to be received by the shareholders of GFP is \$93,095,918.
-The aggregate consideration to be received by shareholders of GFP is calculated as the sum of \$51,833,006 plus the product of 15,064,625 shares multiplied by the "GTC Average Closing Price" of \$2.74.
-The "GTC Average Closing Price" is the arithmetic average of the closing price per share of the GTC Common Stock, as reported on the Nasdaq Stock Market, for each of the ten (10) consecutive trading days ending with the trading day which occurs immediately prior to the date of the approval of the Reorganization by the shareholders of GTC.
-The valuations used in determining this aggregate consideration were determined by or under the direction of certain affiliates of GTC who have conflicts of interest in this transaction.
+Because, under the Reorganization Agreement, the shares of GTC voting common stock, par value \$.01 per share ("GTC Common Stock") will be valued at no less than \$2.50 per share, the shareholders of GFP, Tube Turns and Bell (other than GTC as successor by merger to GFP) will bear the risk of market fluctuations below \$2.50 per share inasmuch as they will receive no more than 37,597,842 (assuming the cash balances of GFP at the effective time of the Reorganization to be \$4,500,000), 709,000 and 1,760,405 shares, respectively, in the aggregate, regardless of the actual trading price of shares of GTC Common Stock.
+Similarly, under the Reorganization Agreement, the shares of GTC Common Stock will be valued at no more than \$4.50 per share, causing GTC to bear the risk of market fluctuations above \$4.50 per share inasmuch as GTC will issue not less than 27,583,055 (assuming the cash balances of GFP at the effective time of the Reorganization to be \$4,500,000), 393,885 and 978,005 shares, respectively, in the aggregate to the shareholders of GFP, Tube Turns and Bell (other than GTC as successor by merger to GFP) regardless of the actual trading price of shares of GTC Common Stock.
+The total aggregate consideration to be received by the shareholders of GFP is \$109,511,132.
+The aggregate consideration to be received by shareholders of GFP is calculated as the sum of: (i) \$51,833,006, which represents the consideration for the shares of Tube Turns Common Stock and Bell Common Stock owned by GFP immediately prior to the effective time of the Reorganization; (ii) \$53,178,126, which represents the consideration for the 15,064,625 shares of GTC Common Stock owned by GFP immediately prior to the effective time of the Reorganization, assuming a "GTC Average Closing Price" of \$3.53 per share calculated as of November 14, 1997; and (iii) \$4,500,000, which represents the consideration for the amount of cash of GFP at the effective time of the Reorganization.
+The "GTC Average Closing Price" is the arithmetic average of the closing price per share of the GTC Common Stock, as reported on the Nasdag Stock Market, for each of the ten (10) consecutive trading days ending with the trading day which occurs immediately prior to the date of the approval of the Reorganization by the shareholders of GTC.
+The valuations used in determining this aggregate consideration were determined by or under the direction of certain affiliates of GTC who have conflicts of interest in this transaction, as more fully explained in the Joint Proxy Statement/Prospectus under the heading "Summary--Conflicts of Interest."